dtempx/syphonx/documentation/examples/google-search-2.md

         query: $('[data-header-feature] a').attr('href')
 ```

-Run the template and you should see the new `description` in the output.
+Run the template and we should see the new `description` in the output.
 ```json
 {
   "description": "meme \\MEEM\\ noun.
 1 : an idea, behavior, style, or usage that spreads from person to person within a culture .
 2 : an amusing or interesting item (such as a captioned picture or video) or genre of items that is spread widely online especially through social media.
 3 days ago",